maxdevblock/cubmods/docs/source/manual.rst

 with an extra column of the drawn ordinal response called as specified in the formula.

-Many other attributes can be called from objects of the Base Class ``CUBres`` returned by ``estimate``, such as the computed loglikelihood, the AIC and BIC, ectcetera.
-For details, see `here <cubmods.html#cubmods.smry.CUBres>`__ the Base Class ``CUBres`` reference guide.
+Many other attributes can be called from objects of the Base Class ``CUBres`` returned by ``estimate``, such as the computed loglikelihood, the AIC and BIC, etc. For details, see `here <cubmods.html#cubmods.smry.CUBres>`__ the Base Class ``CUBres`` reference guide.

 CUB family